Skip to content

 • Rotate compromised credentials immediately; do not wait to assess

-• File a security bead with security label; treat as P0 if customer data at risk
+• File a security work item with security label; treat as P0 if customer data at risk

 • Document the incident in docs/helix/06-iterate/ post-resolution